 - Damaged Gears or Clutch Assembly: Worn or malfunctioning gears and clutch assembly can cause the transmission to slip.

 - Torque Converter Issues: This is an issue that comes up only in automatic vehicles.
-In Automatic cars, the torque converter helps the transmission change gears smoothly.
+In automatic cars, the torque converter helps the transmission change gears smoothly.
 Thus, a faulty torque converter may cause shaking, and slipping.

 - Slipping Gears: Solutions